Namanjain723/Library-System-Management-/README.md

 ## Author - Namancric

 This project showcases SQL skills essential for database management and analysis.
-For more content on SQL and data analysis, connect with me through my linkrdin:
+For more content on SQL and data analysis, connect with me through my LinkedIn:

 - **LinkedIn**: www.linkedin.com/in/naman-jain-a41893266